LeSSStudy/draft/adoption/three-principles.jp.md

+---
-Three Principles
+layout: Three Principles
+title: 3つの原則(Three Principles)
+order: 45
+---

 These principles are crucial to an organizational LeSS adoption:

-deep and narrow over broad and shallow top-down and bottom-up use volunteering
+* deep and narrow over broad and shallow
+* top-down and bottom-up
+* use volunteering

-Deep and Narrow over Broad and Shallow
+## Deep and Narrow over Broad and Shallow

 Prefer applying LeSS in one product really well over applying LeSS in many groups poorly.

 Focus LeSS adoption effort on one product group, give them all the support they need, and ensure they work really well.
 This minimizes risk and if you fail it triggers a focused learning opportunity.
 And when you succeed it creates a positive “word on the floor” that’s vital nourishment for further adoption.

-Top-down and Bottom-up
+## Top-down and Bottom-up

 Top-down or bottom-up?
 That’s a false dichotomy.
 Either one or the other by itself is likely to fail.
 Do both.